yaash45/BiblioStream/README.md

 ## Acknowledgements

-This project is conceived and created for CPSC 304 by:
+This project is conceived and created by:

 - Anam Hira
 - Keshav Gupta